top of page

 I smiled.
 “Exactly.”

-Tigger bounced slightly.
+Tigger bounced in place, trying very hard to keep it to one bounce.
 “That makes sense!
 If one of us is having a tough day, the rest of us can help them bounce back!”

 Piglet nodded shyly.
 “And maybe if I shared my worries instead of keeping them inside… they wouldn’t feel quite so big.”